korningf/arch-ops/net-ops.md

 Now the largest block is the Reserved Experimental block on 240.0.0.0/4.

-However, IEEE IETF IANA sepcifically mention that it is reserved for
+However, IEEE/IETF/IANA specifically mention that this is reserved for

-future expansion, and that it may be blocked by providers and even OSes,
+future expansion, and that it may be blocked by providers or even OS'es.

 We shall avoid squatting this block for now, there is plenty of room.

-.
+# Available CIDR blocs

-Let us use the next largest block, the 10.0.0.0/8 for the on-premise WAN.
+Let us use the next largest block, the 10.0.0.0/8 for the ORG on-premise WAN.

-Let 10.0.0.0/8 be the ORG intranet, which is thenb subdivided by DPT OU.
+Let 10.0.0.0/8 be the ORG intranet WAN, which is then subdivided by department.

 Allocation will vary, for example, let our particular DPT OU be on 10.10/16.